liangwei01/liangwei01/README.md

 - 👋 Hi, I’m @liangwei01
-- 👀 I’m interested in bioinformatics and neuroscience
+- 👀 I’m interested in bioinformatics and cancer biology
 - 🌱 I’m currently learning data structure
-- 💞️ I’m looking to collaborate on bioinformatics research about brain
+- 💞️ I’m looking to collaborate on bioinformatics research about cancer and other human disease
 - 📫 How to reach me ...

 <!---